nopeEOF/translator/README.md

 ```bash
 ./translator_linux_amd64 -lang fa -dir rtl
 ```
-note: Use it as a shortcut for easier use
+>  Use it as a shortcut for easier use

 ## Options
 ### -dir